4 6 8 PROJECT

 INNOVATIVE ENVIRONMENTAL EDUCATION FOR LOCAL SCHOOLS

 The 4 6 8 Project is an innovative and original environmental education program that the Railway Land Wildlife Trust runs with the Lewes primary and secondary schools.
 It meets significant and wide ranging aims.
-Although it does meet National Curriculum objectives – in science, literacy and citizenship, it is also designed to increase participants’ understanding of the natural world and cultivate a sense of agency to affect change.
+Although it does meet National Curriculum objectives – in science, literacy and citizenship, it is also designed to increase participants’ understanding of the natural world, including age appropriate approaches to climate change, and cultivate a sense of agency to affect change.
 Its development is underpinned by a thorough understanding of education theory, deep local knowledge, and decades of experience delivering environmental education.

 School pupils visit the Linklater Pavilion and Railway Land Local Nature Reserve in Years 4 and 6 when they are at primary school, and then in Year 8 when they have progressed to secondary school.
 This circular approach enables pupils to develop a depth of environmental understanding and a sense of stewardship that single visits do not.
 It also gives pupils the opportunity to reflect on their own learning and become active in their citizenship around environmental issues.